codydirks/housing/README.md

   ```

 # Installation
+1. Install Docker on your system.
+This is most easily done by downloading and installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) software package.
+2. Install `kubectl` on your system.
+This is most easily done by enabling Kubernetes (specifically, Kubeadm) within Docker Desktop by following [these steps](https://docs.docker.com/desktop/use-desktop/kubernetes/).
-1. Use `pip` to install this package and any additional dependencies:
+3. (Optional) If doing further development, use `pip` to install this package and any additional dependencies:
    ```
    cd /path/to/this/directory

    pip install -e .
    ```
-2. Install Docker on your system.
-This is most easily done by downloading and installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) software package.
-3. Install `kubectl` on your system.
-This is most easily done by enabling Kubernetes (specifically, Kubeadm) within Docker Desktop by following [these steps](https://docs.docker.com/desktop/use-desktop/kubernetes/).

 # Deployment
 This package uses Docker and Kubernetes (specifically, `kubectl`) to deploy a model inference API built using `fastapi`.
 This package can be built and deployed using the `local_deploy.sh` script in the top-level directory of this project: